AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

 just like weights and bias terms in a dense layer.

-The main idea in CNNs is to take in a high-dimensional input, and to reduce its dimensionality with multiple convolutional layers, all the while capturing non-linear relationships & interaction effects.
+The main idea in CNNs is to take in a high-dimensional input, and to reduce its dimensionality with multiple convolutional layers, while also increasing the number of channels.
+This basically trades image resolution in favor of more features, allowing us to capture non-linear relationships & interaction effects from the data in a computationally efficient manner.

 - The convolution operations “summarize” the values of neighboring points in a matrix, which may be a matrix of pixels of an image.
-In our case, it is a matrix of distances between each time step in the sequence.
+In our case, it is a matrix of pairwise distances for time steps in a sequence.

 - The performance of CNNs depend on several assumptions about the nature